sloweia/sticky-fingers-mods-compat/README.md

+Messy fork of original mod to support some content mods.
+I made it last year, but now I'll try to update some things and finally share it with the world.
+I'm not really a good coder, so it's mostly complicated if statements, but I didn't notice any performance hits or crashes.

+# Mods supported:
+Ortalab
+Maximus (currently broken)
+Redux Arcanum
+Revirie (Alters mod's intended behaviour for crazy packs by allowing to use some straightaway) ArtBox
+UnStable
+Sacrpot (Need testing)
+Lucky Rabbit (Need testing)

+Currently I need to fix negative consumables in packs, they should ignore slot limit.

+Merged @TinyDerp's pull to add config to hide action buttons.

 # Sticky Fingers

 A mod that brings "touch" controls to Balatro on PC/Mac, making it a bit more fun to play on desktop and improving the experience on touch-based PCs like the Steam Deck!
 The default mouse controls are kept intact.